GoogleChromeLabs/size-plugin/README.md

 module.exports = {
   plugins: [
     new SizePlugin({
-      history: true,
+      json: true,
-      historyPath: 'reports' // Relative to where webpack is ran })
+      jsonPath: 'reports' // Relative to where webpack is ran })
   ]
 }